opendocsg/slw-judgments-backfill/2006_SGHC_22/report.md

 12     The only antecedent that the accused had was a conviction for theft in September 1992 for which he was fined $800.

-13     On these facts, the Prosecution submitted that the accused ought to be sentenced to imprisonment for life, citing the Court of Appeal’s decision in _Purwanti Parji v PP_ [2005] 2 SLR 220 (“ _Purwanti”_ ).
+13     On these facts, the Prosecution submitted that the accused ought to be sentenced to imprisonment for life, citing the Court of Appeal’s decision in _Purwanti Parji v PP_ <span class="citation">[2005] 2 SLR 220</span> (“ _Purwanti”_ ).
 In that decision, the Court of Appeal reiterated the principles stated in _Neo Man Lee v PP_ [1991] SLR 146, where the then Court of Criminal Appeal set out three conditions which would justify a sentence of life imprisonment.
 They are:

  (a) The offence or offences are in themselves grave enough to require a very long sentence.